How to Make Your Antique Booth a Head-Turner (and Boost Your Sales!)

 5. Craft Attractive Vignettes

 Don’t just place items; arrange them.
 Attractive vignettes are mini-displays that tell a story and show customers how an item can be used in their own homes.
-Instead of just a pile of dishes, arrange them on a vintage dining table with placemats and cutlery, giving buyers an immediate visual of a complete look.

 6. Think About the Customer Experience

 Beyond the aesthetics, consider how customers feel when they step into your antique booth.
-You want to create an inviting, comfortable space where they can browse at their leisure.

 - Clear Pricing: This is a big one!
 Nothing deters a sale faster than an unmarked item.
 Make sure every single item has a clearly visible price tag.
-Use legible tags and consider different sizes for larger or smaller items.
-Customers appreciate knowing what they’re looking at and what it costs.

 Beyond the Booth: Expanding Your Reach